 A SHORT HISTORY OF THE BIRNBECK REGENERATION TRUST

-The Birnbeck Regeneration Trust was formed in early 2004 as a later result of a meeting held in 2002 which had been instigated by North Somerset Council’s (NSC) Commercial, Planning and Conservation Department and was held in 2002.
+The Birnbeck Regeneration Trust was formed in early 2004 as a later result of an initial meeting which had been instigated by North Somerset Council’s (NSC) Commercial, Planning and Conservation Department and was held in 2002.

 This meeting was attended by several parties who, in the opinion of NSC, would have a vested interest in seeing Weston-super-Mare's Old Pier properly restored.
-The organisations present included NSC in its own right, the Friends of the Old Pier Society, the Paddle Steamer Preservation Trust, Weston Civic Trust, the Princes Preservation Trust and the RNLI.
+The organisations present included NSC in its own right, the Friends of the Old Pier Society, the Paddle Steamer Preservation Trust, Weston Civic Trust, the Prince's Regeneration Trust and the RNLI.

-The restoration of the Old Pier was seen by NSC as being the lynchpin in the process of regeneration and restoration of the entire Birnbeck area, this being the major part of the northern end of the Weston-super-Mare seafront and coastline.
+The restoration of the Old Pier was seen by NSC as being the lynchpin for the process of regeneration and restoration of the entire Birnbeck area, this being the major part of the northern end of the Weston-super-Mare seafront and coastline.
 The pier had been owned by John Critchley from 1972 to 1989, and by Philip Stubbs from then until 1998.
 Declaring bankruptcy in 1993, the pier had been closed under his ownership on public safety grounds in July 1994.

 The Trust then proceeded with the help of NSC to pursue the idea of obtaining a Compulsory Purchase Order against the then-current owner, White Horse Ferries Limited, who had owned the pier since purchasing it from Stubbs in May 1998, and had proposed but failed to develop and finance achievable plans for the restoration of Birnbeck.

-However, in late 2007 the Old Pier was then sold on to new owners.
-The Trust thereafter worked with the new owners and North Somerset Council and these new owners, Urban Splash (South West) Birnbeck Limited, to try and formulate a plan for the restoration of the Old Pier which was agreeable to all concerned.
+In September 2006 the Old Pier was sold on again to further new owners.
+The Trust thereafter worked with North Somerset Council and these new owners, Urban Splash (South West) Birnbeck Limited, to try and formulate a plan for the restoration of the Old Pier which would have been agreeable to all the concerned parties.

-In mid-2008 working progress on the plans to restore the Old Pier came to a gradual halt following an international design competition held in 2007 to develop new ideas for the Birnbeck complex.
+In mid-2008 working progress on the company's plans to restore the Old Pier came to a gradual halt following an international design competition held in 2007 to develop new ideas for the Birnbeck complex.
 Most of the suggested schemes were either overly ambitious, entirely impractical or extravagantly expensive.
-Outside organisations who had previously worked with the Trust started to lose interest in the project and their Trustees withdrew from the project.
+Outside organisations who had previously worked with NSC and the Trust started to lose interest and their Trustees began to withdraw from the project.

-From late 2008 until early 2010 the Friends of the Old Pier Society, the Birnbeck Regeneration Trust, NSC, the RNLI and the then-current owners came together once again and held monthly meetings hosted by English Heritage and chaired by NSC to try and formulate a plan agreeable by all for the refurbishment of the Old Pier.
-Unfortunately, these talks came to a halt when it became clear that Urban Splash had entered into negotiations to sell the Old Pier to another party, its now present owners, CNM Estates (Birnbeck) Limited, a process which took a number of years (allegedly until 2014) to conclude.
+From late 2008 until early 2010 the Friends of the Old Pier Society, the Birnbeck Regeneration Trust, NSC, the RNLI and the then-current owners continued to hold monthly meetings hosted by English Heritage and chaired by NSC to try to formulate a plan agreeable by all for the refurbishment of the Old Pier.
+Unfortunately, these talks came to a final halt when it became clear that Urban Splash had entered into negotiations to sell the Old Pier to another party, its now present owners, CNM Estates (Birnbeck) Limited, a process which took a number of years (allegedly until 2014) to conclude.

-From that time until very recently the Trust had remained inactive and financially dormant, with only 3 remaining Trustees having any formal and personal involvement.
+From that time until early 2015 the Trust remained inactive and financially dormant, with only the last three remaining Trustees having any formal involvement.

 Please see our Project page for developments since this time.